juan-ivan-NV/autonomous-ai-mini-vehicle/README.md

 #### Trainsfer the data from the car to the computer

-Is recommended to transfer the data to a PC computer to train, this training can be done in the Nano but the process is quite slow
+Is recommended to transfer the data to a PC computer to train, this training can be done in the Nano but the process is quite slow.

+In a new terminal session on your host PC use rsync to copy your cars folder from the dev board.

 <code>rsync -rv --progress --partial pi@<your_pi_ip_address>:~/mycar/data/  ~/mycar/data/</code>